astoeckel/si446x-driver/README.md

-# Driver for the Silicon Labs Si443x wireless transceiver
+# Driver for the Silicon Labs Si446x wireless transceiver

+> **Note**
+> Please see https://github.com/astoeckel/wireless_doorbell for more complete AVR code used to drive the Si446x chip.
+> Also note that chip used in conjunction with the code here has always been the `Si4463`, and *not* the `Si443x` series;
+> the code in this repository refers to the `443x` for reasons I no longer remember (might have been bad guessing on my side from the
+> HopeRF RFM26M manual).

-The code in this repository implements a generic driver for the Silicon Labs Si443x series of wireless transceivers.
+The code in this repository implements a generic driver for the Silicon Labs Si446x series of wireless transceivers.
 The code is tailored towards 8-bit embedded systems such as AVR microcontrollers, however, as of now, only a backend targeting Linux on a Raspberry Pi is implemented.

 Note that the code in its current form is largely untested.
-The provided main program switches the transceiver to on-off-keying (OOK) mode triggered by a GPIO input pin on the Si443x module, making it a drop-in replacement for many cheap 443.92 MHz OOK transmitter modules.
+The provided main program switches the transceiver to on-off-keying (OOK) mode triggered by a GPIO input pin on the Si446x module, making it a drop-in replacement for many cheap 443.92 MHz OOK transmitter modules.

 ## Usage with a Raspberry Pi

 The `main.cpp` provided with this repository brings the transceiver to a transmit-only state with a frequency of 443.92 MHz.
-In the test setup, the Si443x chip is located on a [RFM26W](https://www.pollin.de/p/funkmodul-hoperf-rfm26w-433-mhz-tx-rx-810311) module, and the carrier is toggled on ond off using the GPIO3 input.
+In the test setup, the Si446x chip is located on a [RFM26W](https://www.pollin.de/p/funkmodul-hoperf-rfm26w-433-mhz-tx-rx-810311) module, and the carrier is toggled on ond off using the GPIO3 input.
 This frequency and mode of operation (OOK) is used by a variety of wirelessly controlled devices.